41A Soft X-ray Scattering

 ● Access through a removable (without mechanical assistance) flange on the front of the diffractometer

-The end-station comprises of an in-vacuum (UHV) diffractometer based on six circle geometry with two principle rotations, 𝛿 (detector) and θ (sample).The diffractometer will have two detector systems; an area detector and a polarization analyzer.
-These will each be mounted on independent out-of-plane γ rotations.
-The provision of rotations removes the need for a γ rotation of the sample position, enabling a dramatic reduction in the size of the sample translations, and in turn a reduction in the length of the cryostat from RASOR.
-Figure below explains the de nition of these motions.
-The majority of the back ange of the vacuum chamber will form the 𝛿 rotation with the θ rotation mounted upon this.
-This means that the 𝛿 and θ rotations are not independent and working in air environment, in order to maintain a fixed θ position when moving 𝛿, θ must be driven in the opposite direction at an equal speed.
+The end-station consists of an in-vacuum (UHV) diffractometer based on six-circle geometry with two principal rotations, 𝛿 (detector) and θ (sample).
+The diffractometer will have two detector systems: an area detector and a polarization analyzer.
+These will each be mounted on independent out-of-plane γ rotations. translations, and in turn, a reduction in the length of the cryostat from RASOR.
+The figure below explains the definition of these motions.
+The majority of the back angle of the vacuum chamber will form the 𝛿 rotation with the θ rotation mounted upon this.
+This means that the 𝛿 and θ rotations are not independent, and working in an air environment, in order to maintain a fixed θ position when moving 𝛿, θ must be driven in the opposite direction at an equal speed.
 The reasoning of a large 𝛿 rotation allows the cabling for the detectors and polarization stage to be routed directly out of ports minimizes in-vacuum cable management.
-It more importantly allows water cooling through a port for the 2D detector.
-This functionality is essential for future-proo ng the installation of area detectors in development, the requirements of which are as yet unknown.
-In order to achieve a high reliability and lifespan, both the θ and 𝛿 rotation circles run in air with double pumped vacuum feedthroughs.
+It, more importantly, allows water cooling through a port for the 2D detector.

 Find a Beamline